Introducing the Santa Barbara Culinary Experience

 Julia Child’s Birthday Celebration Kicks Off March 2020 Food and Drink Weekend

-Today, August 15, would have been Julia Child’s 107th birthday, and the City of Santa Barbara’s Mayor Cathy Murillo will be proclaiming this date as the annual “Julia Child Day” during an event at the Montecito Country Club tonight.
+August 15 would have been Julia Child’s 107th birthday, and the City of Santa Barbara’s Mayor Cathy Murillo proclaimed this date as the annual “Julia Child Day” during an event at the Montecito Country Club on Thursday night.

 That private celebration also marks the official unveiling of the Santa Barbara Culinary Experience, a weekend-long food and drink extravaganza of education, tasting, and toasting being planned for March 2020.
 Affiliated with The Julia Child Foundation for Gastronomy and the Culinary Arts, the S.B.
 Culinary Experience hopes to become one of the most anticipated events of the year for food and drink lovers from near and far.